GuenterQuast/mPIXdaq/README.md

 in the working directory; alternatively a file name may be specified using the `-b` or `--badpixels` option.

+Collected frame data may be directly witten to disk, if a filename is given using the `-f`or `--file` option.
+Two formats are foreseen at present, storage of the two-dimensional frames as numpy-arrays (file extension `.npy`) or as lists of pairs if pixel indices and energy values in *yaml*-format (file extension `.yml`).
+To save space, the resulting output files may be compressed with *zip' or *gzip*.
+The same formats are recognized when reading back files using the `-r` resp. `--readfile` options.
+If no suffix for the filename is given, the default behavior is writing a *.yml* file.

 Data analysis consists of clustering of pixels in each overlay-frame and determination of cluster parameters, like the number of pixels, energy and circularity.
 The threshold on circularity is controlled by the